 This Safeguarding and Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the school.

-In particular, this policy should be read in conjunction with the Safer Recruitment Policy, Behaviour Policy, Physical Intervention Policy and Anti-Bullying Policy.
+In particular, this policy should be read in conjunction with the Safer Recruitment Policy, Behaviour Policy, Positive Handling Policy, SEND and Inclusion Policy, Online Safety Policy and the Anti-Bullying Policy.

 POLICY STATEMENT AND PRINCIPLES